 Note: Actually, this type of marine accidents is called “allision” (striking a fixed object) as opposed to “collision” (striking another vessel.

-On November 19, 2013, an 87-year-old female passenger sustained a critical head injury after tripping on stairs and falling at ~8:30 pm.
+On November 19, 2013, at ~8:30 pm, an 87-year-old female passenger sustained a critical head injury after tripping on stairs and falling.
 She died in the ship’s infirmary at ~9 am the next day.

-The woman (Mercedes Lessi Ray, of Brazilian origin) traveled together with her 2 daughters.
+The elderly woman (Mercedes Lessi Ray, Brazilian) traveled together with her 2 daughters.
 The body was offloaded in the next call port Salvador de Bahia (Brazil) on Nov 22.
 The ship was near the end of a Transatlantic repositioning cruise from Europe to South America, leaving from Barcelona Spain and ending in homeport Santos (Sao Paulo Brazil) on Nov 26.

 On July 14, 2013, a 27-year-old female crew died on the ship.
-The woman (Maria La Camera, of Italian origin) worked on the ship as hostess, and was fluent in several languages.
+The woman (Maria La Camera, of Italian origin) worked on the ship as a hostess and was fluent in several languages.

 In Naples (July 15), local police boarded the vessel for investigation.
-The initial examination suggested aneurysm as probable cause of death.
-The body was ambulanced to a hospital for autopsy.
+The initial examination suggested aneurysm as a probable cause of death.
+The body was transported by an ambulance to a hospital for autopsy.

-On June 4, 2010, the shipbuilder STX France and the GNMTC company (Libyan state-owned corporation) signed a letter of intent for building 1 cruise vessel with MSC Fantasia-class design.
-The vessel was named “Phoenicia”.
-Its innovative design featured a 120-ton aquarium with live sharks (as specified by the Muammar Gaddafi’s son Hannibal).
+On June 4, 2010, the shipbuilder STX France and the GNMTC company (Libyan state-owned corporation) signed a letter of intent for building 1 cruise vessel with MSC Fantasia-class specifications.
+The liner was named “Phoenicia”.
+Its innovative design featured a 120-ton aquarium with live sharks (as specified by Muammar Gaddafi’s son Hannibal).

-During the construction, in February 2011, the civil war in Libya broke out, and in June STX France canceled the contract, ending up with an unfinished hull.
+During the vessel's construction, in February 2011, the civil war in Libya broke out.
+In June 2011, STX France canceled the contract, ending up with an unfinished hull.

-On March 13, 2012, the MSC cruise company officially announced the purchase of the cruise vessel for EUR 550 million.
-The design’s new specifications were identical to MSC Divina.
+On March 13, 2012, MSC Cruises officially announced the purchase of the vessel for EUR 550 million.
+Its design’s new specifications were identical to MSC Divina.
 The new vessel was then named "MSC Preziosa", delivered to MSC in March 2013.

 You can add more details on reported here accident or submit new / your own MSC Preziosa ship incident ("Cruise Minus" report) via CruiseMapper's contact form.